 In the paper, we describe our experiments in the interactive surveillance event detection pilot (SED) of the 2009 TRECVid evaluation.
-Our approach inherits functionality of the Surveillance Network Augmented by Retrieval (SUNAR) system, which is an information retrieval based wide area (video) surveillance system being developed at FIT, Brno University of Technology.
+Our approach inherits functionality of the Surveillance Network Augmented by Retrieval (SUNAR) system, which is an information retrieval based wide area (video) surveillance system being developed at Faculty of IT, Brno University of Technology.
 It contains both standard and experimental techniques evaluated at the AVSS 2009/10 Multi-Camera Tracking Challenge.
-We have deployed active learning functionality based on moving objects' trajectory statistics and shape classification using VTApi (Video Terror Application programming interface), which was created to unify and accelerate the intelligent vision applications development.
+We have deployed active learning functionality (Bayesian, SVM and HMM) based on moving objects' trajectory statistics and shape classification using Video Terror Application Programming Interface (VTApi), which was created to unify and accelerate the intelligent vision applications development.

 The paper is organized as follows.
-The first section provides a motivation and a brief introduction.
-Section 2 is dedicated to the active learning approach used and some other theoretical aspects of the work.
+Section 1 provides a motivation and a brief introduction.
+Section 2 is dedicated to the active learning approach and other theoretical aspects of the work.
 Details on the technology is presented in Section 3.
 Section 4 shows some experimental results achieved during the training.
 Finally, Section 5 discusses achieved results and concludes the paper.
 Evaluation results are attached at the end of the paper.

-- 1. We have submitted the following SED runs: - BrnoUT_2012_retroED_EVAL12_ENG_s-camera p-SUNAR_1 - contains 1000 "best" shots classified for each event based on the object shape and trajectory using active-learning-based annotations. - BrnoUT_2012_interactiveED_EVAL12_ENG_s-camera_p-SUNAR_1 includes only shots classified as good as annotated during the interactive period. - 2.
-The mayor difference between the runs is the Round #3 active learning step based on 25 min. annotating of results of the retrospective task.
+- 1. We have submitted the following SED runs: - BrnoUT_2013_retroED_EVAL13_ENG_s-camera_p -SUNAR-SVM_1 - contains 2000 "best" shots classified by SVM for each event based on the object shape and trajectory using active-learning. - BrnoUT_2013_retroED_EVAL13_ENG_s-camera_c -SUNAR-HMM_1 - contains 2000 best trajectories classified by HMM (including object shapes). - SED13_BrnoUT_2013_interactiveED_EVAL13_EN G_s-camera_p-SUNAR-121_1 - includes only shots annotated during the interactive period. - 2.
+The major difference between the runs is the training method (SVM and HMM) and the active learning step based on 25 min. annotating of results of the retrospective task.
 The retrospective task maximized recall, while the interactive task maximized precision. - 3.
 The mayor contribution was the semi-automatic annotation using active-learning, classification of object description using trajectory and shape features and the tracker able to handle multiple occlusions. - 4.
 The challenge of the TRECVid SED pilot and the video surveillance event detection in general is the ability to learn from annotations provided and to improve the classifiers by providing more accurate samples and higher-quality features extracted.